HarryChiao/comms/lesson1/lora.md

 Enter a unique Application ID on the following screen along with an **Accelerometer Test** as application name and description in respective text boxes as shown.
 Click create application button.
 Try out a few if the one you entered already exists untill you have a unique ID to create an application.
 Once you have successfully created an application, it will appear in the list of existing applications and can be accessed from the **Applications** tab on the top of the TTN webpage.

 ## Registering a new device
 To register an IoT end node, we need to specify it Device and Join Extended Uniques Identifies abbreviated as DevEUI and JoinEUI respectively.
 The DevEUI is  64-bit globally-unique ID assigned by the manufacturer, or the owner, of the end-device.
 The JoinEUI (AppEUI) is a 64-bit globally unique identifier assigned to the LoRaWAN network's Join Server by either its owner or operator.
-We first need to extract this from our LoRa board which is connected to the RP2040.
+We first need to extract this from our LoRa board which is connected to the XIAO ESP32S3.
 For this purpose, complete the following steps:
-1. Plug in the RP2040 to the lab computer.
+1. Plug in the XIAO ESP32S3 to the lab computer.
 2. Create a new folder called Lab 3.
 3. Navigate to this folder from Thonny IDE.
 4. Create two new files in this folder, one called **main.py** and other called **LoRaNet.py**.